geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 Where from their rocky springs the rivers run<br>
 Their long dark course, and never see the sun;<br>
 Where vales in vain their ample bosoms spread,<br>
-And lordly mountains lift th' aspiring head,<br>
+And lordly mountains lift th’ aspiring head,<br>
 Nor know the dazzling realm their peaks invade.<br>
 &emsp;The noontide twilight fades, and long and loud,<br>
 Ferocious beasts yell dreadful through the wood;<br>
-Scarce Albert's heart was firm, and Bernard's breast<br>
+Scarce Albert’s heart was firm, and Bernard’s breast<br>
-Is chill'd with fears, increasing, ill supprest:<br>
+Is chill’d with fears, increasing, ill supprest:<br>
 When full before their way a globe of light,<br>
 Of crimson flame majestically bright,<br>
 Sends forth its magic glare!
 Some hidden cause<br>